ermouth/couchbox/README.md

 ### Result object

 Api call must end up calling `resolve(result)` or `reject(result)`.
-The `result` object has quite simple structure:
+The `result` object should look like this:
 ```javascript
 {
   code:200, // or any http code